RekhilAlias/Termux-malayalam-full-cammands/README.md

 ls

-step 4 :cp 'Termux cammands.pdf' /sdcard/
+step 4 : cp 'Termux cammands.pdf' /sdcard/

 it will copy to internal storage (make sure storage permission is enable)